-The Canaan Dog boasts being one of the most ancient breeds to have been developed in the Middle East where they were bred to guard and herd flocks of sheep.
-Over time and as the Israelites left their lands, they took their dogs with them, but only the fittest and strongest of these dogs survived the often harsh conditions they worked in.
-The dogs earned themselves a good reputation and were soon used by many Bedouin tribes of the desert to guard their herds and camps, a job the Canaan Dog did supremely well.
+The Canaan Dog is thought to be one of the most ancient breeds to have been developed in the Middle East where they were bred to guard and herd flocks of sheep.
+Over time and as the Israelites left their lands they took their dogs with them but only the fittest and strongest of these dogs survived the harsh conditions they worked in.
+The dogs earned themselves a good reputation and were soon used by many Bedouin tribes of the desert to guard their herds and camps a job the Canaan Dog did supremely well.

-In the thirties guard dogs were needed to protect the many isolated settlements that were set up in Israel and the Canaan Dog was the perfect candidate for the job.
-At the time, these dogs were semi-feral which meant they could tolerate the harsh conditions of the region and today, many of them can still be seen guarding Bedouin flocks in the desert.
+A lady called Dr Rudolphina Menzel was a big fan of the breed and was instrumental in promoting the Canaan Dog in 1934 as a service dog that guarded Hebrew settlements during the War of Independence.
+As such during the thirties they were used as guard dogs that were needed to protect the many isolated settlements that were set up in Israel.
+At the time these dogs were semi-feral which meant they could tolerate the harsh conditions of the region and today many of them can still be seen guarding Bedouin flocks in the desert.

-The breed has only just very recently been exhibited at shows here in the UK and as such, the Canaan Dog remains very much an unknown.
-They are still considered to be one of the rarest breeds on the planet although more interest in these dogs will ensure that with careful and selective breeding, the Canaan Dog may well become a popular choice as companion and family pet both here in the UK and elsewhere in the world.
+The Canaan Dog was recognised by the Kennel Club in 1970 thanks to the efforts of another breed enthusiast Connie Higgins.
+The breed has only just very recently been exhibited at shows here in the UK and as such the Canaan Dog remains very much an unknown and finding well-bred puppies can prove challenging with waiting lists being very long.
+They are still considered to be one of the rarest breeds on the planet although more interest in these dogs will ensure that with careful and selective breeding the Canaan Dog may well become a popular choice as companion and family pet both here in the UK and elsewhere in the world.

 The Canaan Dog has a very "Dingo-like" look about them and there's quite a distinct difference between males and their female counterparts.
 Their heads are wedged shaped and moderately long seeming broader than they really are thanks to the fact a dog's ears are set so low on their heads.
 The top of a dog's head is flat between their ears and dogs boast a shallow yet well-defined stop.
 Muzzles are longish with a nice black nose at the end.
 Lips are tight and nicely pigmented.